iTalantaAcademy-kakuma-1/Group-2-Agile-development/planning/backlog.md

 developers

 I would like my visitors to get more information on my website to enable them learn more about my projects.
+I as the owner would like to have the form on my website to enable me get in contact with the users of my website.

+I as the user needs a copyright of my website.

 # Could have

-I as the owner would like to have the form on my website to enable me get in contact with the users of my website.
+I as the owner would like to see the background picture of the staffs.
+I as the owner would like to see the link to staff's profiles